The animals in Australia are picture perfect… The food is occasionally ridiculous… …Downright strange …But … Read more

 Academic Departments and Schools at Newcastle are divided into five academic divisions: Business and Law; Education and Arts; Engineering and Built Environment; Health and Medicine and Science and Information Technology.

 The University of Newcastle offers more than 2,000 courses in the below disciplines.
-You can also refer to the Newcastle online course catalog for a listing of all courses.
+For detailed instructions on how to find and select courses, and a list of popular courses at the University of Newcastle, refer to Step 2 – Get Schooled – of our 6 easy steps to studying abroad.
+You can also refer to our University of Newcastle online course catalog instructions for a listing of all courses, and how to navigate the online catalog.
 Students enroll in 3 – 4 courses per semester (between 30 and 50 Newcastle credits), which usually transfers as 12 – 16 U.S. semester credits.

 |Communications & Media||